Mady520/Write-ups/TryHackMe/Linux-fundamentals/Linux-Fundamentals-Part-2.md

 `/var` &rarr; Variable files..
 It is the main root folder, stores data that is frequently accessed or written by services or applications running on the system such as `backups`,`log`,`opt`,`tmp`.
 `/root` &rarr; Actual home folder for the root user.
 `/tmp` &rarr; It is volatile and temporary, it is used to store data that is only needed to be accessed once or twice such as `trash.txt`, `todelette`.
+`ls -la` is used to see the hidden files.
+Hackers often hide configuration files or scripts by starting the filename with a dot(.). using -a is essential during a manual forensic audit.